z4gon/ground-slash-vfx-unity/README.md

 # Ground Slash VFX
-A ground slash attack vfx implemented with a Mesh, decal textures, VFX Graph, Shader Graph and some programming.
+A ground slash attack vfx implemented with a Mesh, decal textures, VFX Graph and some programming.
 Made in Unity **Unity 2021.3.10f1**

 ## Features